Cortado Support

 Aim

 The aim is to defer an upcoming iOS update on your supervised devices.
-A policy is created for this purpose in the Cortado Administration Portal from version 9.6 of Cortado Server or Cortado MDM.
+A policy is created for this purpose.
 The policy works by delaying the appearance of software updates for the user.
 The user only sees the software update when a specified number of days have elapsed after the software update release.

 Implementation